DoanTheDev/DoanTheDev/README.md

-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning React and Typescript.
 - 📫 How to reach me tonyngdoan@gmail.com

 <!---